Bimsara2002/To-Do-List/README.md

-# 📝 My To-Do List App
+# 📝 My To-Do List Website
-A simple and intuitive To-Do List app to help you organize your tasks and boost productivity.
+A simple and intuitive To-Do List website to help you organize your tasks and boost productivity.